zhangxmlab/zhangxmlab.github.io/_people/people-1-xinminzhang.md

 collection: people
 ---
 <img src='/images/group/XinminZhang.jpg' class='rounded-corners'>
-<br/>Xinmin Zhang is an Assistant Professor in the Institute of Ecological Civilization at Jiangxi University of Finance and Economics.<br/>
+<br/>Xinmin Zhang is currently an Assistant Professor in the Institute of Ecological Civilization at Jiangxi University of Finance and Economics.<br/>

 ## Education
 * **University of Tsukuba**, _2014-2019_